 By setting $u=e^{-f}$, the second equation of \eqref{eqn-Ricci-heat-flow-2} becomes

 The equations \eqref{eqn-Ricci-heat-flow-2} will be applied by the transverse Ricci flow $\frac{\partial }{\partial t}g^T=-2Ric^T$, on some compact interval $[0,T]$, then by reversing the time $t\mapsto T-t$ to the above equation \eqref{eqn-backward-heat-flow}, one has the transverse heat flow on closed manifold with Riemannian foliation, which can be always solved on the compact interval $[0,T]$ with initial function $\bar u(0)=u(T)$.
-Combining the above Proposition \ref{prop-F-functional-invariant} and Lemma \ref{lemma-transverse-differmorphism}, we have proven the proposition. \end{pf}
+Combining with the above Proposition \ref{prop-F-functional-invariant} and Lemma \ref{lemma-transverse-differmorphism}, we finish the proof. \end{pf}